 This catalog presents Cambridge College's academic programs, courses, resources, policies and procedures.
 Some programs also have their own handbooks.
 This catalog has been compiled from the best information available at the time of publication.
-Programs and policies are subject to change; any changes will be effective after having been communicated in writing to the Cambridge College community.
+Programs and policies are subject to change within the sole discretion of the College.
+This catalog does not constitute a contract and shall not be construed as a binding document.

-© October 2009, Cambridge College, Cambridge, MA
+© September 2010, Cambridge College, Cambridge, MA